lzhangup/pg-resources/welcome.md

 A friendly reminder that this means a lot of responsibility and hard work.
 Shame!
 But, there are also bright sides of your decision.
 You will learn many useful specialised knowledge and life skills to live a better life (possibly)!

-A second reminder is to check out the most important difference between a research-based post-grad programme and the school and undergrad education programmes from Prof Matt Might [here](https://matt.might.net/articles/phd-school-in-pictures/).
+A second reminder is to check out the most important difference between a research-based post-grad programme and undergrad education programmes from Prof Matt Might [here](https://matt.might.net/articles/phd-school-in-pictures/).
 Most importantly,
 > research involves *finding out about things that no-one else knew either*.
 It is about advancing the *frontiers* of knowledge.

 By the way, he also published several useful guides for post-grad students on topics ranging from productivity, useful resources, and even job hunting.
 You can find them all from the same website.